Registration for Summer 2025 courses will open on the first Monday of February.

 van Doorn, Angela |

-N/A | Summer College Online | Click to read more about BIOL-1016-130 |
+N/A | Summer College 3 | Click to read more about BIOL-1016-130 |

 This course examines how evolution generates biodiversity, the abundant diversity of life on earth, the interconnectivity of living organisms, the major threats to biological diversity, and the tools that are used in conservation.
 In doing so, we will build upon current scientific understanding of how our natural world works and explore conservation management in practice.
 Students will also develop practical skills analyzing data and communicating science.
 Approaches to better connect the practice of conservation with the needs and priorities of a growing human population are emphasized.
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||